 FLSlotTRA, i (EUR): That part of the Financial Limit corresponding to the economic value of the offer (i) of the User in the LNG Auction.

-SlotTRABidi (EUR): The economic value of the User's bid (i) corresponding to the booking of the Firm Delivery Capacity at the LNG Entry Point, calculated as set out in paragraph [4].
+SlotTRABidi (EUR): The economic value of the User's bid (i) corresponding to the booking of the Firm Delivery Capacity at the LNG Entry Point, as such (economic value) is calculated as set out in paragraph [4].

-(C) In the case of a bid for a Standard LNG Slot with an LNG unloading Day within the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit reserved in relation to the corresponding LNG Gasification Capacity shall be calculated as follows:
+(c) In the case of a bid for a Standard LNG Slot with an LNG unloading Day within the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit reserved in relation to the corresponding LNG Gasification Capacity shall be calculated as follows:

 FLSlotLNG, i = 33%×SlotLNGBidi